Knowledge Activation: AI Skills as the Institutional Knowledge Primitive for Agentic Software Development: Conclusion

 Together, these contributions bridge knowledge management theory, platform engineering, autonomous AI agent design, and developer experience research---four domains that have developed largely in isolation.
 The framework generates testable predictions: organizations investing in knowledge architecture will observe improved agent task completion rates, compressed onboarding time for new engineers, reduced institutional friction in cross-codebase operations, and measurable gains in developer experience and productivity---particularly among the senior engineers whose institutional knowledge tax the framework is designed to eliminate.
+The Yahoo deployment reported in Section~\ref{sec:case-study} provides initial empirical support for several of these predictions, while leaving direct measurement of onboarding-time compression and cross-codebase friction reduction to controlled, multi-organization study.

 Several directions for future work emerge naturally.
-Empirical validation through production case studies is the most immediate priority: the theoretical claims of this paper must be tested against the complexities of real enterprise environments.
+The single-organization case study reported in Section~\ref{sec:case-study} establishes initial empirical evidence for the framework's structural claims; further empirical validation through multi-organization replications, controlled before/after studies, and instrumented (rather than self-reported) task-outcome measurements is the most immediate priority.
+Direct study of new-hire onboarding time and senior-engineer institutional-knowledge tax under controlled conditions remains particularly important.
 Measurement of developer experience outcomes---using frameworks such as SPACE~\cite{forsgren2021space} and DevEx~\cite{noda2023devex}---in environments with and without skill-based knowledge delivery would provide direct evidence for the framework's predictions, particularly the hypothesized compression of onboarding time and reduction of the institutional knowledge tax.
 Tooling for skill authoring, including AI-assisted extraction of skills from existing runbooks, postmortems, and correction logs, would reduce the organizational investment required for adoption.
 The extension of the framework to multi-agent scenarios, in which agents negotiate skill selection across organizational boundaries, presents rich theoretical and practical challenges.
 Automated staleness detection---mechanisms for identifying skills that have drifted from practice---would complement the knowledge commons model with technical safeguards.
 Finally, the automatic generation and refinement of skills through agent self-reflection~\cite{shinn2023reflexion} offers a path toward knowledge systems that improve autonomously over time.

 The integration of platform engineering, knowledge management, and developer experience is not a speculative possibility; it is an architectural necessity driven by the rapid integration of AI agents into enterprise software development.
 Organizations that recognize AKUs as a first-class engineering artifact---and invest in the topologies, governance structures, and community practices to support them---will establish the institutional foundations for effective collaboration between human engineers and AI agents.
 The Knowledge Activation framework provides the conceptual and structural vocabulary for that effort.